-Site ID 1: Silverado Plaza i, 25542 Jeron imo Road Assessor's Parcel Number(s) 809-311-16 Lot Consolidation N.A.
-Single Parcel Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RP [50 Size 1.5 Acres (entire s feasibility study) site is developa able, per Related Company Maximum Density/ Realistic Density 50 du/acre / 42 d u/acre (assum es 85% of RPD 5 0) Maximum Potential Unit Capacity/Realistic Capacity 75 / 63 (assumes 85% of RPD 50 0) Property Owner/Developer Interest The City has received developer redevelopment interest re this site.
-TCAC Site Amenity Score 18 (High score - good proximity to transit, public parks, grocery stores, public schools, medical facilities, pharmacies).
+Site ID 1: Silverado Plaza , 25542 Jeroni imo Road Assessor's Parcel Number(s) 809-311-16 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 50 Size 1.5 Acres (entire site is developable, per Related Company feasibility study) Maximum Density/ Realistic Density 50 du/acre / 42 d u/acre (assum es 85% of RPD 5 0) Maximum Potential Unit Capacity/Realistic Capacity 75 / 63 (assumes 85% of RPD 50 D) Property Owner/Developer Interest The City has received developer redevelopment interest re th TCAC Site Amenity Score 18 (High score - good proximity to transit, public parks, grocery stores, public schools, medical facilities, pharmacies).
 TCAC limits Site Amenity points to 15.
 Site Identified in Previous Housing Element No. Rezoned prior to statutory deadline of October 15, 2021.
-Considered new site not subject to by-right development.
-Site Description and Factors Supporting Development No. Pezoned prior to statutory deadline of October 15, 2021 Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 20 11 11 21
+Considered new site not subject to by-right development Site Description and Factors Supporting Development Considered new site not subject to by-right development.
+Built 1977, with little to no site improvement since then; Center is old and outdated, with a history of non-finaled building permits and/or non-permitted work.
+City has received reports of safety issues.
+Commercial space on second floor of one of the two buildings has been vacant for more than a year (approximately 2,300 sq.ft out of a total of 16,148 sq. ft, or 14%), and has not had improvements since 2003.
+The lack of improvement has deterred potential lessees due to the potential financial burden of bringing the space into compliance with building & safety codes in order to obtain a certificate of occupancy.
+Currently occupied by businesses that Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 20 11 11 21